enleak/enleak.github.io/TryHackMe/Anonymous.md

 <img src="images/otherfiles.png">

-**We take a closer look at the clean.sh and notice that it is a kronjob running on their machine.
+**We take a closer look at the clean.sh and notice that it is a kronjob (kronjobs is most suitable for scheduling time based tasks.) running on their machine.
 We try to modify the clean.sh file with a python reverse shell to see if its works**

 <img src="images/bash.png">